-In this article, I’ll explain how we can set up a deployment using docker-compose for a Spring Boot application which uses a MySQL database.
+In this article, I’ll explain how we can set up a deployment using docker-compose for a Spring Boot application that uses a MySQL database.

 Technology stack which going to use in this tutorial,